 - Miracle Care Sterile Eye Wash Pads – These convenient pre-soaked pads clean dirt, grime, and bacteria that can cause infection in and around the eyes without any of the harmful bleaching agents.

-- Tear Stain Remover Combs – These fine-tooth combs gently remove tear stain buildup without the use of solutions.
+- Tear Stain Remover Comb – These fine-tooth combs gently remove tear stain buildup without the use of solutions.
 This comb is effective and safe to use regularly to prevent mucus and crust from forming and building up around your pet’s eyes.

 Remedies That Are NOT Recommended